StackStorm/st2docs/docs/source/install/__mongodb_note.rst

 .. note::

-  Since StackStorm v1.6.0, the preferred and supported version of MongoDB is 3.2.
-This is also the version installed by the installer script.
+  The currently preferred and supported version of MongoDB is 3.2.
+This is the version installed by the installer script.
 MongoDB 3.4 is supported in StackStorm v2.2.0 and above.
   Older versions of StackStorm (prior to v1.6.0) only supported MongoDB 2.x.